honetools/formats/Service API.md

 ### Caching and ETags

-The current state of many resources in the Sway system is indicated by a base64-encoded hash of its contents, such as seen in the manifest file.
+The current state of many resources in the Hone system is indicated by a base64-encoded hash of its contents, such as seen in the manifest file.
 You should use this hash as an ETag of your requests for this resource, to cut down unnecessary traffic.

 ## Project API

 ### Manifest

-The manifest is a key resource of each Sway document, containing metadata as well as a listing of other resources and their checksums.
-A complete representation of a Sway document can be obtained by first retrieving the manifest, and then the resources that it refers to.
+The manifest is a key resource of each Hone document, containing metadata as well as a listing of other resources and their checksums.
+A complete representation of a Hone document can be obtained by first retrieving the manifest, and then the resources that it refers to.